davidbalbert/llcalc/README.md

 llcalc
 ======

-A calculator written in c using a recursive descent parser.
+A calculator written in c using a recursive descent parser. llcalc has great error messages.

 ##Using